spg-iwilson/moby-git/README.md

 **How to use this repository:**

+(Just making a change to determine how checkouts work between remote and local.
+This should change the remote commit id, but not the local reference to origin\main on my local computer)

 This repository contains multiple branches, each with a unique README with directions on how to perform a specific Git command with GitKraken and the CLI.

 If you are new to Git, here is an important note: each branch in this practice repo will contain unique text focused on the related Git concept.
 The text will change depending on which branch you have checked out.